hyonbokan/BGP_data_analysis/README.md

-# BGP Routing Data Analysis with PyBGPStream
+# BGP Routing Data Analysis with PyBGPStream and BML

 The repository contains:
 * Introduction to BGP: My personal attempt to answer the questions in Assignment 7 from the course CSE291E Internet Data Science for Cybersecurity, taught by Prof. KC Claffy at UC San Diego.